-As an example, Figure 13 shows time series of IASI/Metop-A derived mid-tropospheric $CO_2$ column as a function of time and latitude.
-The trend, seasonality and latitudinal gradient of $CO_2$ are clear in the figure.
-Figure 14 shows the same but for IASI/Metop-B.
+As an example, Figure 13 shows time series of IASI/Metop-A derived mid-tropospheric CO2 column as a function of time and latitude.
+The trend, seasonality and latitudinal gradient of CO2 are clear in the figure.
+Figure 14 shows the same but for IASI/Metop-B and Figure 15 for IASI/Metop-C.

-Figure 15 and Figure 16 show spatial maps for the IASI/Metop-A and IASI/Metop-B products, respectively, to also illustrate the spatial coverage of the data for a typical month including number of observations and standard deviation.
+Figure 16, Figure 17 and Figure 18 show spatial maps for the IASI/Metop-A, IASI/Metop-B and IASI/Metop-C products, respectively, to also illustrate the spatial coverage of the data for a typical month including number of observations and standard deviation.

-Figure 13 - Monthly and latitudinal changes of mid-tropospheric CO2 (top) as seen by IASI/Metop-A and number of observations per 10 deg latitude band (bottom).
+Figure 13 - Mid-tropospheric CO2 (top) as seen by IASI/Metop-A, reported uncertainty (middle) and number of observations per month and 10 deg latitude band (bottom).